saranyanambiarr/spacebeacon/README.md

 ✅Step 3:

-Run the cmds in order 1. terraform init 2. terraform validate 3. terraform plan 4. terraform apply
+Run the cmds in the workspace infra in order 1. terraform init 2. terraform validate 3. terraform plan 4. terraform apply

+Run the cmd aws eks update-kubeconfig --name eks-cluster --region ap-south-1 to create/update the kubeconfig.

-Create the Helm chart by running the cmd: helm create chart-name A terraform file for helm release has the providers, the chart name and the load balancer hostname that I want as output for viewing my application.
+Navigate to the workspace app.
+Here, a terraform file for helm release has the providers, the chart name and the load balancer hostname that I want as output for viewing my application.

 Run the same Terraform commands in this workspace too and get the LoadBalancer hostname as output.

+Paste the hostname in your browser and Voila!
+See the application running in real time.

+Run the cmd terraform destroy in both the workspace to destroy the infrastructure.